The Jack McClelland Writer-in-Residence

 Application Instructions

-The workshop, which will accommodate no more than 11 participants, is by application only and open to everyone who is currently part of the University of Toronto three-campus community-faculty, students, and staff.
-If you're interested in taking this workshop, please submit an application following the guidelines below.
+The workshop, which will accommodate no more than 15 participants, is by application and open to everyone who is currently a member of the University of Toronto St. George community—faculty, students, and staff.